-You can get more details on both of these courses from this booklet and from the "Food" course teachers: Mrs Barnes, Mrs Southern and Mr Smith.
+You can get more details on both courses from this booklet and from the "Food" course teachers: Mrs Barnes, Mrs Southern and Mr Smith.

 We will provide guidance to all students opting for either of these courses to ensure all students follow the most appropriate course.
-This will take into account advice from the head of learning support and your child's head of year.
+This will consider advice from the head of learning support and your child's head of year.